Skip to main content

 Or as a list of vectors.

-The entries of the matrix can also be defined programmatically using a list comprehension.
+The entries of the matrix can also be defined programmatically a list comprehension.

-Sage also allows to construct a larger matrix by combining smaller submatrices using the block_matrix() function (or matrix.block()).
+Sage also allows for constructing a larger matrix by combining smaller submatrices using the block_matrix() function (or matrix.block()).
 Submatrices can be arranged in rows and columns to form a single, larger matrix.
+Each row is entered as a list.

 Sage provides dedicated methods to retrieve all rows of the matrix, or all its columns.
-It also support the retrieval of the diagonal elements of the matrix, or a specific entry at a particular row and column.
+It also support the retrieval of the diagonal elements of a matrix, or extracting a specific row or a specific column of a given matrix.

 The rows method returns all rows of the matrix (as a list of tuples).